-My first Audax ride this year and it made me realised how unfit I am compared to last year, I think it is related to the 9kg of additional belly fat I replaced over winter!
+This was my first Audax ride this year and it made me realised how unfit I am compared to last year, I think it is related to the 9kg of additional belly fat I replaced over winter!
 Sarah also decided to join me which was great as we had not chatted since last year.
-Starting at 7am was a late start but any earlier would have been very cold and required winter clothing and the day was forecasted to be “reasonable.”
+Starting at 7am was a late start for me but any earlier would have been very cold and required winter clothing and the day was forecasted to be “reasonable.”

-The first 25miles or so were mainly flat with some smaller hills which killed your speed and has we pasted through Uttoxeter (8am-ish) there were a few cyclist milling around waiting for the club ride to start [route updated at Meir Heath to gain 1.5AAA points].
-The Bull Statue (by Andy Scott) was standing tall on the roundabout, pointing the way.
+The first 25miles or so were mainly flat with some smaller hills which killed your speed.
+When we pasted through Uttoxeter (8am-ish) there were a few cyclist milling around waiting for the club ride to start [route updated at Meir Heath to gain 1.5AAA points] and the Bull Statue (by Andy Scott) was standing tall on the roundabout, pointing the way.
 I knew that the Bull was on the roundabout so I had my ActionCam ready as I entered the roundabout.

-Five miles further down the road is Sudbury Hall (see below), which I was reliably informed by Sarah that it was linked to the BBC’s Jane Austen’s Pride and Prejudice dramatisation (1995).
+Five miles further down the road is Sudbury Hall (see below), which I was reliably informed by Sarah is linked to the BBC’s Jane Austen’s Pride and Prejudice dramatisation (1995).
 However, it is very impressive from the road.

 After crossing the A50 at 25miles, the road gradually climbs to Ashbourne.
 This is a nice and pleasant section as the climbs, for the most part, are of low gradient.
 However, it seems to take an age to cover the 10miles.

-The next climb is a few miles later, which is a short single lane with broken tarmac (appropriately named: Wall Ditch) which takes you over to the Manifold Valley.
-From here a steep climb out of the valley through Grindon to the top of the ridge.
+The next climb is a few miles later, which is a short single lane with broken tarmac (appropriately named: Wall Ditch) which takes you over to the Manifold Valley [route updated at follow the road and turn left at t-junction].
+From here it is a steep climb out of the valley through Grindon to the top of the ridge.
 This leads to a fast descent towards Waterhouses before turning onto the final climb (Petshill Lane) which pops out by Bottomhouse.

 It is a very fast 10miles to Cheadle through Ipstones (corner shop) and Froghall.
 Between Froghall and Cheadle are a few climbs on busy roads with blind corners, so consider your road position.
 Personally, I dislike the section between Froghall and Meir Heath (the finish) as the roads are very narrow and do not allow for cars to overtake but it is the quickest way back home.
 The final climb up Grindly Hill to the finish line was not appreciated by my legs!